 I recently attended an all-day workshop geared toward collaborative divorce professionals that centered upon a whole brain theory.

 We have all heard about right/left brain thinking, but this theory is that there are four quadrants of the brain and that each of us has a personality that (mainly) falls into one of them.
 Each quadrant essentially has its own style of thinking about things or approaching a problem.

 The upshot of the workshop was that if you can understand that we all come from different viewpoints, we can communicate (or help others communicate) in a more effective way.

 Logical Vs. Creative Thinker

 For instance, a Logical thinker may walk into my office with a stack of papers full of facts and figures and a Creative thinker may have many ideas about a long-term approach and not be concerned with the paperwork at all.
 Each of my clients has approached his or her divorce in a different way.

-Some are organized, some are scattered.
-Some want to argue, some just want peace.
-Some are long-term thinkers and some are concerned about today and next week.
+Some are organized, and some are scattered, some want to argue, and some just want peace, while some are long-term thinkers and some are concerned about today and next week.

 This is actually good news because, in a collaborative setting, different viewpoints and strategies are not only welcome but are essential.

 The bottom line takeaway from this workshop for me is that divorce professionals can always learn more and add to the toolbox of strategies to help our clients reach agreements that will work for them now and in the future.